Differences in sex development

 What happens after the birth of a baby

-Sometimes doctors check a baby for DSD soon after birth because of signs such as undescended testicles or if a baby's genitals look different.
+Doctors will check a baby for DSD soon after birth because of signs such as undescended testicles or if a baby's genitals look different.

 Tests may be done to help get a clear diagnosis and find out whether any immediate treatment is needed.